 Over 80 Recipes—Seared, Skewered, Smoking Hot! by Nadine Horn and Jörg Mayer

 BBQ is almost synonymous with summer—nothing feels as seasonally appropriate as a deck, an open flame, and the flip of a hamburger.
 Unfortunately, that leaves vegans out of a quintessential warm weather tradition.
-Sure, sometimes there’s an ice-crusted veggie burger or two, but mostly, vegan fare is decidedly absent from the typical BBQ—until now!
 Here is the ultimate guide to a VBQ, a smoky, succulent, and entirely meat-free alternative that will dazzle vegans and omnivores alike.

 With VBQ—The Ultimate Vegan Barbecue Cookbook (The Experiment; May 1, 2018), the great American pastime of grilling is transformed into any veggie lover’s feast.

 The book not only includes mouthwatering mainstays (Cauliflower Cutlets, Pulled Mushroom Sandwiches), essential condiments and sides (Grilled Potato Salad, Cashew Sour Cream), and creative additions to the table (Vietnamese Pizza, Grilled Avocado), it also holds the secrets to the techniques, tools, and ingredients that are key to VBQ perfection — not to mention the vegan chorizo recipe presented in this post!